facebookresearch/StarSpace/README.md

 ## ImageSpace: Learning Image and Label Embeddings

 With the most recent update, StarSpace can also be used to learn joint embeddings with images and other entities.
-For instance, one can use the last layer of a pre-trained image model to represent an image, and embed images with other entities (words, hashtags, etc.).
+For instance, one can use ResNet features (the last layer of a pre-trained ResNet model) to represent an image, and embed images with other entities (words, hashtags, etc.).
 Here we use an example on <a href="https://www.cs.toronto.edu/~kriz/cifar.html">CIFAR-10</a> to illustrate how we train images with other entities (in this example, image class).

 We train a <a href="https://github.com/facebookresearch/ResNeXt">ResNeXt</a> model on CIFAR-10  which achieves 96.34% accuracy on test dataset, and use the last layer of ResNeXt as the features for each image.
 We embed a total of 10 image classes together with image features in the same space using StarSpace.
 In this particular example, we convert our data to the following format: